quintindk/terraform-demo/readme.md

 The PR will be reviewed as part of the application.
 Please ensure that the terraform plan output is included in the PR for review.

-### Expected Architecture
+## Expected Architecture

 You will need to complete the `main.tf` with the infrastructure as laid out in the following diagram.
-This shows the landing zone with all components as it should be deployed for a customer.
+This shows the Azure Kubernetes landing zone with all components as it should be deployed for a customer.

 ![hybrid-network-hub-spoke](hybrid-network-hub-spoke.png)